phianova/dnd-quiz/README.md

 Path Two:
 1. What is power?
     Options:
     a.
 The life force of the Earth, harnessed by becoming one with it.
-A mighty natural force.
-A- (Druid)
+A mighty natural force (Druid)
     b.
 The glory of my bloodline.
 The gift of my ancestors.
 I. Am.
 Power.
 (Sorceror)
     c.
 Knowledge, honed and built up over centuries (Wizard)
     d.
 I don't know but daddy gave me magic fingies :3 (Warlock)